Cristiana Oprea

 Cristiana Oprea (born 11 March 1992) is a Romanian rally driver.
-She currently competes in the all-electric rally series Opel Cup 2022 and the FIA Balkan European Rally Trophy.
+She currently competes in the FIA ERC European Rally Championship 2024.
 Cristiana is the first Romanian woman driver to ever compete in the World Rally Championship and European Rally Championship.
 Her career in rallying started in 2015, first as a codriver next to George Grigorescu, then as a driver in DACIA Cup, driving a Dacia Sandero 0.9 TCe.

 She previously competed in the Romanian National Rally Championship and in the European Rally Championship.
 In July 2018 she and codriver Diana Hațegan became the first Romanian female rally crew in the last 50 years to compete in a foreign rally (Rally Sliven, Bulgaria, a FIA European Rally Trophy event).

-In July 2019 she and codriver Diana Hațegan became the first ladies crew to ever represent Romania in the FIA ERC European Rally Championship, at Rally di Roma Capitale, where they gained maximum points in the ERC Ladies Trophy standings driving a Peugeot 208 R2.
+In July 2019, she and codriver Diana Hațegan became the first ladies crew to ever represent Romania in the FIA ERC European Rally Championship, at Rally di Roma Capitale, where they gained maximum points in the ERC Ladies Trophy standings driving a Peugeot 208 R2.

 In April 2022, Cristiana Oprea made her WRC debut at 2022 Croatia Rally and became the first Romanian woman driver to ever compete in the World Rally Championship.

+In 2022 and 2023, she competed in ADAC Opel Electric Rally Cup, the first electric rally championship in the world, promoting electric mobility, innovation and sustainability through motorsport.

 Biography

 Studies, career and motorsport debut

 Oprea is a double graduate of the "Ion Mincu" University of Architecture and Urbanism in Bucharest.
 She studied Urban Planning (2010-2014) and Architecture (2011-2017), but she never worked in the field, wanting to follow her passion for cars.
-In 2015 she was for a short while the PR of the Romanian Motorsport Federation, when she first took contact with the motorsport world.
+In 2015, she was for a short while the PR of the Romanian Motorsport Federation, when she first took contact with the motorsport world.
 Her career in rallying started in 2015, first as a codriver next to George Grigorescu, Master of Sport and founder of the DACIA Cup series, then as a driver in DACIA Cup, driving a Dacia Sandero 0.9 TCe.